 Today, Mount Desert Island is once again thriving and is a very popular escape for visitors seeking outdoor activities, fresh ocean air and plenty of fresh caught Maine lobster!

-Just a partial lisitng of the many exciting events and fun festivals taking place on Mountain Desert Island during the 2016 season!
+Just a partial lisiting of the many exciting events and fun festivals taking place on Mountain Desert Island during the 2020 season!

-We’ll be out and about at a number of them and we hope to see you out there enjoying yourselves in this beautiful area we call home!
+We’ll be out and about at a number of them and we hope to see you out there enjoying yourselves in this beautiful area we are so lucky to call home!

 Fireworks extravaganza takes place just across the street from us in the harbor – reserve now and have the easiest, most convenient, access to the Independence Day fireworks celebration!!

-Acadia National Park FREE Entrance Day – No park pass required – Enjoy!
-August 25 – 28, September 24
+Acadia National Park FREE Entrance Day – April 18, August 25,

-Acadia National Park Car Free Morning – Hikers, bicyclists, walkers – this is your time!
-No cars on Park Loop Road until 12 noon! – September 17
+Acadia National Park Car Free Mornings – Hikers, bicyclists, walkers – this is your time!
+No cars on Park Loop Road until 12 noon! – TBA

 Southwest Harbor & Area Village Restaurants